Am Tien "new" Entrance

 The Entrance to Am Tien

-Am Tiên cave and the pagoda is a popular excursion for both domestic and international tourists.
-With beautifully sculptured gardens, wide foot paths, a couple of coffee/souvenir shops, plenty of niches for those all important selfie shots and bicycle hire, it is a very gentile and relaxing destination
+Am Tiên cave, lake and the pagoda is a popular excursion for both domestic and international tourists.
+With beautifully sculptured gardens, wide foot paths, a couple of coffee/souvenir shops, plenty of niches for those all important selfie shots and bicycle hire all wrapped around a natural mountain lake, it is a very cool and relaxing destination.

 However, it was not always this way.
-Originally, Am Tien was only accessible via an arduous climb of 205 stone steps over a steep cliff.
-These days two new tunnels have been bored through the surrounding mountains to make access easier.
+Originally, Am Tien was only accessible via an arduous climb of 205 stone steps over a steep cliff and even then guarded over with two impressive Watch Houses.
+These days two new tunnels have been excavated through the living rock to make access easier.

 Like Thung Lau, the “cave” here not only refers to the very real grotto in the main pagoda but includes the valley itself.
 Until recently Am Tien was literally a “hidden valley” surrounded on all sides by an array of almost impenetrable karst cliffs.
-This natural barrier provided protection and safety to those who knew the secret path in.
-Hidden and easily defended, these insular valleys were likened to open air caves.
+This natural barrier provided protection and safety to those who knew the secret path.
+Hidden, with narrow entry points that were easily defended, these insular valleys were likened to open air caves.

-For the intrepid, the original entrance is diagonally opposite the Dinh – Le temples east gate on Trang An street, with another, almost forgotten entrance at the far end.
-However the new tunnels, replete with spacious parking has opened up Am Tien to a whole new generation.
+For the intrepid, the original entrance is diagonally opposite the Dinh – Le temples east gate on Trang An street, with another, almost forgotten entrance at the oppoiste end.
+However, entry via “old” paths is still difficult and the iron Watch house gates mostly locked.
+Much better to use the new tunnels with their accompanying car parks that have opened up Am Tien to the modern world.

 Visiting Am Tien